 Psycholinguistics deals with the psychological aspects of language.
 This is one of the branches of linguistics that is involved in the study of the different psychological factors that control the processes of acquiring, understanding and use of language by human beings.

 Comparative Linguistics is one of the sought-after branches of linguistics that is involved in the study of identifying similar and dissimilar properties between different languages of a common origin.
-It studies the development of languages through a comparative analysis of two or more different languages evolved from a single parent language.
+It studies the development of languages through a comparative analysis of two or more different languages that evolved from a single-parent language.

 One of the important branches of linguistics, historical linguistics studies the evolution and changes in languages through periods of time.
 It analyses how and in what ways language changes over time, and also involves the reconstruction of past forms of languages.

-Another key mention amongst the various branches of Linguistics, Stylistics deals with the study and interpretation of style and tones in both written and spoken language.
+Another key mention among the various branches of Linguistics is, Stylistics deals with the study and interpretation of style and tones in both written and spoken language.
 It involves the analysis of different features of style, including but not limited to the use of symbolism, dialogues, regional accents, rhyme, sentence structure etc.

 Branches of Phonetics

 - Articulatory Phonetics: Study of how sounds are produced with the articulators

 - Acoustic Phonetics: Study of the acoustic production of various articulations.

 - Auditory Phonetics: Study of how the listeners perceive linguistic auditory aspects and understand these signals.